IBM/model-evaluation-workbench/README.md

      git clone https://github.com/IBM/model-evaluation-workbench.git
      ```

-* Change directory to model-evaluation-workbench
+* Change directory to model-evaluation-workbench.
-* run the command
+* run the below command.

     ```
     mvn clean install
     ```

-* This should create the file `workbenchModelEval.war` under `target` folder
+* This should create the file `workbenchModelEval.war` under `target` folder.
-* Open the manifest.yml file and update values as explained below
+* Open the manifest.yml file and update values as explained below.
   * For each classifier, update `NLC_API_KEY_CONFIG_x`, `NLC_CLASSIFIER_ID_CONFIG_x` with API Key and Classifier Id respectively.
-For first classifier, `x` is replaces with `1` and for second classifier, `x` is replaced with `2`.
+For first classifier, `x` is replaces with `1` and for second classifier, `x` is replaced with `2` and so on.
-  * Update value against `NLC_URL`
+  * Update value against `NLC_URL`.
+It'll be same for all classifiers.

-* Before pushing the application, set the target organization and space using the below command:
+* Before pushing the application, set the target organisation and space using the below command:

      ```
      bx target --cf